mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

       console.log('tab is loaded', tab.title, tab.url)
     });

-All `Tab` objects and the `tabs` module itself emit following events:
+All `Tab` objects and the `tabs` module itself emit the following events:

 ### open ###
 Event emitted when a new tab is open.